La Martinière College, Lucknow: History of the Girls' School

 Unlike the schools in Calcutta and Lyons there had been no provision to found a girls' school in Lucknow.
 However funds were found from a female education fund and a school was started at Moti Mahal.
 The Lucknow Girls' School, as it was then known, was run by Mrs. Saunders Abbott.
 Following a land grant from the government the school was moved to its present location at Khursheed Manzil in 1871 and incorporated and established as a branch of La Martinière College.
-The adoption and endowment was facilitated by the distribution by the High Court of Calcutta of the surplus funds of the legacy for the release and relief of prisoners for debt left by General Claude Martin.